XlogicX/toeknife/README.md

   - --data DATA        ASCIIHex representation of the filedata right on the commandline
   - --guesses GUESSES  Guessfile for partial data refered to by length-distance pairs
   - --dynamic DYNAMIC  provide file with initial data fragment of dynamic block
+  - --table            Dumps Huffman table to illustrate which characters are valid (for potential guesses)

 # Justification
 In section 1.1 of RFC-1951: